Louisa Wall: Controversial Al Nisbet cartoons

-In 2013, Wall lodged a complaint with the Human Rights Commission over two cartoons by Al Nisbet published by the-then Fairfax NZ Ltd relating to the extension of the Government's "Breakfast in Schools" programme.
-The Human Rights Commission took no action.
-In May 2017, Wall referred the matter to the Human Rights Review Tribunal which found the cartoons insulting in their depiction of Maori and Pasifika but did not amount to a breach of s.61 of the Human Rights Act 1993.
+In 2013, Wall lodged a complaint with the Human Rights Commission over two cartoons by Al Nisbet published by the Fairfax New Zealand relating to the extension of the Government's "Breakfast in Schools" programme.
+It was Wall's view that the cartoons, published in the Marlborough Express and The Press were "insulting and ignorant put-downs of Māori and Pacific people."
+After the Human Rights Commission took no action, Wall referred the matter to the Human Rights Review Tribunal which found the cartoons were insulting but did not amount to a breach of section 61 of the Human Rights Act 1993.
 In November 2017, Wall appealed the decision at the High Court.
 In February 2018, the High Court dismissed Wall's appeal against Fairfax Media.
 While the High Court did not overturn the Tribunal's decision it found the cartoons were objectively offensive and observed there should be a cause for reflection by Fairfax and their editorial teams.
 The Court found Wall had raised important issues of public interest and no costs award was made.

+Euthanasia and assisted suicide

+Wall submitted legislation enabling assisted suicide in 2016, inspired by the terminal illness of Lecretia Seales.
+The bill proposed an ethics committee, similar to the Advisory Committee on Assisted Reproductive Technology, to consider applications for assisted suicide.
+While the bill was not drawn, ACT New Zealand leader David Seymour's End of Life Choice Bill was drawn in 2017.
+Wall voted in support of the bill at each stage, but did not support the bill's passage being subject to a referendum (although the bill did succeed on this front in 2020).
+With National MP Lawrence Yule, she proposed amendments to the bill to widen the definition of terminal illness to be "a progressive condition that is reasonably expected to cause the death of a person within 12 months", rather than six months, but this was unsuccessful.